lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

 ..
 Note:: Making this can be a substantial job which requires writing an actual example and then going through and describing line by line in comments inside of it what the example is doing.

 The example should be very stripped down and use only the basic functionality of the Task.
-You don't necessarily need to write a separate example, but can use example in a directory that already contains some data, for example for procCcd, one can just exercise the code via e.g.:
+You don't necessarily need to write a separate example, but can use run on a directory that already contains some test data, for example for `ProcessCcd`, one can just exercise the code via e.g.:

 ``processCcd.py $OBS_TEST_DIR/data/input --output processCcdOut --id``